nicholascjones/help-me-im-dumb/README.md

 # help-me-im-dumb

-Search engine for eli5 and various other soruces
+Quick, simple Reddit search engine for quick and relevant results from r/eli5 and other relevant subreddits.

 ## Installation